Dental, Oral, and Maxillofacial Emergencies

 How Do I Know If I Need To Be Seen For An Emergency Oral And Maxillofacial Surgery?

-Recognizing the need for emergency and maxillofacial surgery is important when facing certain symptoms and situations: oral surgery is important when facing certain symptoms and situations:
+Recognizing the need for emergency and maxillofacial surgery is important when facing certain symptoms and situations:

 • Severe oral pain that doesn’t subside with over-the-counter pain relief.